Contact Us

 When establishing an economic nexus for your ecommerce business, states generally consider a few key factors.
 Here’s what you need to keep an eye on:

 • Transaction Volume: Besides the amount you earn, the number of transactions you conduct in a state also counts.
-If you have a high volume of sales transactions in a state, it establishes an economic nexus.
+For example, if you have a high volume of sales transactions in a state, it establishes an economic nexus.

 • Keeping Up with Changes: State laws regarding economic nexus can change.
 Make it a practice to regularly check for updates to avoid surprises and ensure you’re meeting all necessary criteria.